Build Smart Newsletter

 The ComEd Energy Efficiency Program has recently sponsored the completion of the program’s first high-efficiency all-electric new home!

-Constructed by Kinzie Builders, LLC and tested by Rater partner Energy Diagnostics, Inc, this project featured a high-efficiency ground source heat pump and tested at 61 percent better than the 2015 Illinois energy code.
+Constructed by Kinzie Builders, LLC and tested by building performance consultant partner Energy Diagnostics, Inc, this project featured a high-efficiency ground source heat pump and tested at 61 percent better than the 2015 Illinois energy code.

 Through the residential new construction offering, ComEd is providing incentives to builders who construct high-performance all-electric homes that are at least 20 percent more energy-efficient than the current energy code requirements.
 In addition to the first all-electric home to be completed, ComEd has sponsored seven others to date, each designed with a combination of high-efficiency heat pumps for heating, cooling and water heating.
 They have an average savings of 49 percent over code, thereby qualifying for the top performance tier and largest available rebate.